 - 22.4.1 Notice of Intent to Discipline.
 If the College intends to impose discipline that involves a loss of pay or termination of employment, the College shall inform the faculty member of the proposed discipline in writing.
 The written notice shall describe the event or conduct with sufficient particularity to permit the faculty member to understand the reason for the proposed discipline. - 22.4.2 Pre-Disciplinary Meeting.
 The College will schedule a predisciplinary meeting to permit the faculty member to respond to a notice of intent to discipline.
-At the beginning of any pre-disciplinary meeting, the College will describe its proposed discipline and the general reasons for issuing the proposed discipline. - 22.4.3 Disciplinary Decision.
+At the beginning of any pre-disciplinary meeting, the College will describe its proposed discipline and the general reasons for issuing the proposed discipline.

+- 22.4.3 Disciplinary Decision.
 No later than fourteen (14) calendar days after the close of the pre-disciplinary meeting, the College shall inform the faculty member of its disciplinary decision in writing. - 22.5 Right to Grieve Disciplinary Actions.
 UFE has the right to grieve any disciplinary action taken against a faculty member.

-Article 23: REDUCTION IN FORCE
+Article 23: REDUCTION IN FORCE REDUCTION IN FORCE

-23.1 Purpose.
+- 23.1 Purpose.
 Reduction in force refers to the involuntary termination of a faculty member's appointment prior to its term for reasons unrelated to the faculty member's performance.
-Reductions in force may result from financial exigency, program reduction or financial emergencies.

-23.2 Program Reduction.

-- 23.2.1 The reduction, reconfiguration or discontinuation of a program, facility, degree or area of the curriculum is a function of the College's regular review of its resource allocation in light of student demand and the College's mission and strategic plan. - 23.2.2 The College will make reasonable efforts to plan any program reduction to minimize the need for reductions in force as a result.
-Regular faculty members affected by a program reduction will be offered the opportunity to transfer to another facility, program or area of the curriculum.
+Reductions in force may result from financial exigency, program reduction or financial emergencies. - 23.2 Program Reduction. - 23.2.1 The reduction, reconfiguration or discontinuation of a program, facilitypath, degree, or area of the curriculumCollege is a function of the College's regular review of its resource allocation in light of student demand and the College's mission and strategic plan. - 23.2.2 The College will make reasonable efforts to plan any program reduction to minimize the need for reductions in force as a result.
+Regular faculty members affected by a program reduction will be offered the opportunity to transfer to another facility, programprogram, path or area of the curriculumCollege.
+Transfer offers will be determined by the appropriate dean, following discussion with the faculty member(s), based on curricular/staffing needs and faculty qualifications.
 If, as a result of any such transfers, it is necessary to reduce adjunct faculty positions, the deans will determine which adjunct positions will be subject to reduction in force based on curricular needs.
+Adjunct faculty in a program affected by a reduction will be non-renewed or, in the case of adjunct faculty on multi-year contracts, will be laid off with at least three (3) months' notice.